Ellestial/100-days-of-code/r1-log.md

 I also watched Wes Bos's JavaScript 30 - Day 21: Geolocation based Speedometer and Compass because it required having a Mac.
 It used the navigation object, similar to what was necessary for speech to text and webcam.

 I then started Day 22 - Follow Along Links, where a highlight appears behind a link when you mouseover it, and then it moves eto the next link you highlight.

+## Day 64: May 10th, 2019

+**Today's Progress**: Worked on JavaScript 30 Day 22 challenge

+**Thoughts**: I started this challenge late after celebrating a friend's birthday, and that had a big toll on me.
+I was unable to concentrate/solve the issues and instead tried thinking through a couple options for an hour without much resolution.
+I will make sure to not start my JS practice after 9.